RealTimeBiomechanics/ceinms2/README.md

 ## CEINMS2 architecture

-CEINMS2 architecture is inspired by [OpenSim](https://github.com/opensim-org/opensim-core), but reducing the highly complex hierachical structure of OpenSim's models to the essential.
+CEINMS2 architecture is inspired by [OpenSim](https://github.com/opensim-org/opensim-core), but reducing the highly complex hierarchical structure of OpenSim's models to the bare minimum.
 CEINMS2 is designed to be computationally efficient and numerous optimizations happen at compile-time.

 Architectural requirements:
 * Must be scalable and enable any type and number of subcomponents